Cortian/Instrap/README.md

 #CODED BY CORTIAN
 #I.G: @munsif.f.f.f
 An Instagram password phishing tool for Linux and Linux emulators.
-This tool creates fake instagram fake and asks users to change their account password
-Use your social engineering skills.
+This tool creates fake instagram fake and asks users to login with their Instagram account Use your social engineering skills.
 ---------WE ARE NOT RESPONSIBLE FOR ANY MISUSE OR DAMAGE CAUSED BY INSTRAP--------
 //start tool